nzakas/understandinges6/manuscript/04-Objects.md

 ### Easy Prototype Access with Super References

 As previously mentioned, prototypes are very important for JavaScript and a lot of work went into making them easier to use in ECMAScript 6.
 Another improvement is the introduction of `super` references, which make accessing functionality on an object's prototype easier.
-For example, to override a method on an object instance such that it also calls the prototype method of the same name, you'd do the following in ECMAScript 5:
+For example, to override a method on an object instance such that it also calls the prototype method of the same name, you'd do the following:

 ```js
 let person = {